 1. Brookview

-There’s something for everyone at Brookview.
+Bring the family to Brookview!
 Kids ages 2-12 can get their wiggles out in the Backyard, an indoor playground filled with super slides, twisty tubes, cargo climbs, bumper balls, log rollers, and cave crawls.
-Snow still on the ground?
-Older kids can challenge themselves on one of Brookview’s two 18-hole disc golf courses.
-Can they make the elusive hole-in-one?
-A bundle of discs is only $6 to rent.
-And when it’s time to grab a bite, the whole family will enjoy the Three One Six Bar + Grill, with its classic American menu of burgers, salads, sandwiches, and flatbreads, complete with a selection of kid’s favorites.
+When it’s time to grab a bite, the whole family will enjoy the Three One Six Bar + Grill, with its classic American menu of burgers, salads, sandwiches, and flatbreads, complete with a selection of kid’s favorites.

 2. Game Show Battle Rooms